 Yue Wang was born in Da Qing, China.
 She is a creative artist with professional skills and great enthusiasm for illustrating and creating art.
-To pursue her artistic dream, Yue Wang studied Western oil painting in the Ukraine in 2008.
+To pursue her artistic dream, Yue Wang studied Western oil painting at the Kharkiv State Academy of Design and Arts in the Ukraine, where she earned a Bachelor of Fine Arts degree.
 During her college years, several paintings of hers were chosen for exhibition in the academy and retained in its collection.
-In 2013, Yue Wang received a Bachelor of Fine Arts from Kharkiv State Academy of Design and Arts.
-In 2015, Yue Wang came to San Francisco and studied for her masters degree at the Academy of the Arts, expanding her professional horizon to encompass Digital Painting, the Graphic Novel, ands Perspective for Illustrators.
+In 2015, Yue Wang came to San Francisco and studied for her Master’s degree at the Academy of the Arts, expanding her professional horizon to encompass Digital Painting, the Graphic Novel, and Perspective for Illustrators.
 As a teacher, she hopes that she can help students acquire a solid foundation in drawing and hone their hand-drawing technique to enable them to produce independent work of the highest caliber.

 Mr. de Groot is an experienced video professional with special expertise in producing, writing and editing broadcast news.
 He teaches Media Arts at Xian Yun Academy.
 He received a Bachelor of the Arts degree from UC Davis.
 Mr. de Groot has done freelance work as a producer and editor, creating and posting content for major corporations, television networks, and entertainment companies.
 Some of these companies include Oracle Corp, CBS, Lucas Films, Indigo Films, PBS and Turner Home Entertainment.